 Prior to becoming a journalist, Anderson worked as an Equity actor and as an account executive with Siegerman Associates, Inc., in public relations and advertising.
 His play script, Bernard Shaw: Weeding the Garden, was based on the religious writings of George Bernard Shaw.
 It was entered into the permanent Shaw Archives by Dan Laurence.
 Anderson was granted a limited-time performance license for the piece by the Shaw Estate via the Society of Authors in London.

 Anderson holds a BA (William and Mary), an MA (University of Michigan), and an MFA (Florida State University Asolo Conservatory).
 He has done special readings in the psychology of the arts at the University of Bath, England.
 In his 2011 Atlantic Center for the Arts (ACA) residency, Anderson worked with Master Artist and novelist Victoria Redel of Sarah Lawrence College.

 He is a member of the Society of Professional Journalists, American Men’s Studies Association, the Association of Writers & Writing Programs, the American Theatre Critics Association (former executive committee member) and the International Association of Theatre Critics (former vice president).

 Anderson is a native of Charleston, South Carolina.
 He is a longtime supporter of the Museum of Modern Art (MoMA).
-As part of his interest in the potential impact of serious music and writing on each other, he made the first challenge grant to listeners of Q2 Music, the 24/7 live-streaming contemporary classical Internet service of New York Public Radio flagship WNYC/WQXR.
+As part of his interest in the potential impact of serious music and writing on each other, he made the first challenge grant to listeners of New Sounds (formerly Q2 Music), the 24/7 live-streaming contemporary classical Internet service of New York Public Radio flagship WNYC/WQXR.